 Thanks for your interest in PoliticalSim.
 I'm sorry to have to tell you, years ago Microsoft stopped supporting Excel's original macro language.
-But I got the following, almost a year ago, from a programmer who succeeded in running it.
+But I got the following, in December 2018, from a programmer who succeeded in running it.
 I hope you also succeed.

 I'm having some fun using DOSbox.
 It's a tool that runs Windows 3.1, and I got Excel 4.0 running in it too.
 It took me a while to set up.